safwachy/valt-pass-api/README.md

 # ValtPass Web API

-An open sourced REST API for a password manager web application which utilises end-to-end encryption so that you're the only one with full control over your data!
+An open sourced REST API for a password manager web application.

-The API is written in Node.js and uses MongoDB.
+This backend API is written is Node.js and utillises MongoDB, two-factor authentication (2FA) as well as end-to-end encryption so that you're the only one with full control over your data!

 ## Table of Contents
 - [Usage](#usage)